GPTScan: Detecting Logic Vulnerabilities in Smart Contracts by Combining GPT with Program Analysis: Evaluation

 \textbf{Datasets.} As shown in Table~\ref{tab:logic_data}, the experiments were conducted on three datasets collected from real-world smart contracts.
 These datasets consist of around 400 contract projects, 3K Solidity files, 472K lines of code, and include 62 ground-truth logic vulnerabilities.

 The first dataset, called \textit{Top200}, comprises smart contracts with a top 200 market capitalization.
 It includes 303 open-source contract projects from six mainstream \Eth-compatible chains~\cite{BlockScope23}.
-Since these projects have been deployed on the blockchain for a long time and are very popular, it is assumed that they do not contain vulnerabilities.
-This dataset is primarily used to evaluate the false positive rate of \name.
-The second dataset, called \textit{Web3Bugs,}, was collected from the recent Web3Bugs dataset~\cite{zhang_demystifying_2023, Zhang_2023}, which comprises 100 \Cfour-audited projects.
+Since these projects \fixme{are well-audited and widely used}, it is \fixme{reasonable to} assume that they do not contain \fixme{notable} vulnerabilities. \fixme{This dataset is primarily used to stress-test the false-positive rate of \name in audited contracts.} The second dataset, called \textit{Web3Bugs,}, was collected from the recent Web3Bugs dataset~\cite{zhang_demystifying_2023, Zhang_2023}, which comprises 100 \Cfour-audited projects.
 Among the 100 projects, we included 72 projects that can be directly compiled.
 The remaining projects either miss library dependencies or configuration files in their original Web3Bugs repository~\cite{Zhang_2023}.
 The third dataset, called \textit{DefiHacks}, come from the well-known DeFi Hacks dataset~\cite{DefiHacks}, which consists of vulnerable token contracts that have incurred past attack incidents.
-We included 13 vulnerable projects that certainly cover the vulnerabilities in our ten types.
+We included 13 vulnerable projects that certainly cover the vulnerabilities in our ten types. \fixme{The ground-truth vulnerabilities in these datasets include those already reported and those newly detected by \name and confirmed by the community.}

+\solvedreview{For evaluation, I am unable to understand using a dataset assuming it has 0 vulnerabilities!
+The assumption statement is : "Since these projects have been deployed on the blockchain for a long time and are very popular, it is assumed that they do not contain vulnerabilities."
+What is "long time"?
+What is meant by popular?}